kyverno/KDP/proposals/cleanup.md

 * The desired criteria may be codified into a mutate policy allowing Kyverno to assign the requisite annotation.
     * Ex., write the ttl label to all Deployments in the foo Namespace
-* A validate policy may be constructed to prevent tampering with the label once a resource has been created with it assigned.
-    * Ex., block changes to or removals of ttl or expires
-* A validate policy may be constructed to prevent the use of a cleanup label based upon certain criteria.
-    * Ex., prevent the use of either label for the foo Role
-* A validate policy may be constructed preventing both the use of cleanup.kyverno.io/ttl and cleanup.kyverno.io/expires from being set on the same resource.
-    * Ex., block a resource if it has both ttl and expires set
-* A validate policy may be written to enforce certain formatting/standards for these labels
+* A validate policy may be written to enforce certain formatting/standards for this label.
-    * Ex., ttl does not attempt to use seconds
+    * Ex., `cleanup.kyverno.io\ttl` does not attempt to use seconds
-    * Ex., ttl cannot be greater than 90 days
+    * Ex., `cleanup.kyverno.io\ttl` cannot be greater than 90 days
-    * Ex., expires uses the correct time format
+    * Ex., `cleanup.kyverno.io\ttl` uses the correct time format
-    * Ex., expires is not a date/time in the past
+    * Ex., `cleanup.kyverno.io\ttl` is not a date/time in the past
-    * Ex., expires cannot be after the end of this year
+    * Ex., `cleanup.kyverno.io\ttl` cannot be after the end of this year

 # Implementation